Starkid2u/Ring-Of-Fire/README.md

 # Ring Of Fire
-this is a bot that is a stand for oddspray in the jojo zone discord, join now at https://discord.gg/edWTqDP
+this is a bot that is a stand for badboomer in the jojo zone discord, join now at https://discord.gg/edWTqDP